mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 { value: undefined, done: true }
 ```

 So we only got our first value, an after that the iterator is stuck in it's "done" state.
-Interestingly the returned value is accesible only one time to use - further `next` calls just return `undefined`.
+Interestingly the returned value is accessible only one time to use - further `next` calls just return `undefined`.

 And this behavior is actually very reasonable.
 It obeys a basic rule true for *all* functions - `return` always stops executing the function body, even if there is some code after the `return` statement.
 This is true also for generator functions.

-But *there is* a way to "return" mutiple values from our generator.
+But *there is* a way to "return" multiple values from our generator.
 Exactly for that purpose the keyword `yield` was introduced.
 Let's try that:

 ```js
 function* getNumber() {